-Pedro Swaps Roma For City Rivals Lazio
+Pedro swaps Roma for city rivals Lazio

 The former Spain winger will remain in the Eternal City in a new era for Lazio under Maurizio Sarri.

-Lazio did not state whether they had paid a fee for Pedro or the length of contract he has signed.
+Lazio did not state whether it had paid a fee for Pedro or the length of contract he has signed.

-Pedro has been given the number nine shirt after passing a medical on Thursday.
+Pedro has been given the number nine shirt after passing a medical.

 The former Barcelona wideman made 27 appearances for Roma in Serie A last season, scoring five goals and providing two assists.